fortrabbit/help/docs/domains.md

 Optional but highly recommended: The fortrabbit domain forwarding service redirects all incoming requests on the naked domain to the `www.` version of the domain using `301 Moved Permanently` headers.
 It also works for deeplinks, so `http://your-domain.com/page` will be forwarded to `http://www.your-domain.com/page`.
 A custom SSL cert from Let's Encrypt for each naked domain will be issued, so that ALL communication can be secure (best combined with [.htaccess](/htaccess) rules on the `www.` side to force https).
 It needs to be set up as an `A`-record, you can not use `CNAME` on a naked domain, as that would possibly break your DNS settings (especially if you want to send e-mails).
 The service itself is independent from the App; it's the same IP for all Apps in one region.

-#### Best practice for the redirect service
+#### Recommendations for our redirect service

-* Use `www.domain.tld` instead of just `domain.tld` for all links to avoid unnecessary 301 round-trips on each request.
+* Use `www.domain.tld` instead of just `domain.tld` in all links

 This includes internal links, advertisements and ping checkers.

-#### Bad practices for the redirect service
+Doing so avoids unnecessary 301 redirects on each request and makes your website slightly faster.

+**Pratices to avoid**

 In general you can expect our redirect service to work.
+However, in case of an outage if all or your links depend on the redirect service (by pointing to the http://naked.domain/foobar instead of http://www.naked.domain/foobar), then the whole website will stop working.

-But there might be services issues only affecting the redirect service.
-So better don't rely on it too much.
-Maybe even more important, requesting a resource from the redirect service means an additional http hop and that might make your website slower.
-Please, when using our redirect service, do yourself the favor:
+Even more importantly, requesting a resource via the redirect service forces an additional http-redirect making your website function slower.

+Because of the above stated reasons you should;

-* Don't configure your CMS to use the naked domain for all links (site_url)
+* Configure your CMS to use the www. subdomain instead of the naked domain for all links (e.g. `site_url`)
-* Don't send external links (advertisement clicks) through the naked domain
+* Send your external traffic (e.g. advertisement clicks) to the www. subdomain instead of the naked domain
-* Don't setup uptime checks for your naked domain
+* Configure your uptime checks with A URL to the the www.domain.tld/foobar instead of domain.tld/foobar
-* Better setup the redirect within CloudFlare when using this
+* Setup the redirect within CloudFlare if you are using it

-Please mind that all redirects on the redirect service are marked as 301 (moved permanently).
-That way search engines will pick up the www domain as the main domain anyways.
+For SEO purposes, keep in mind that all redirects on the redirect service are marked as 301 (moved permanently).
+That way search engines will pick up the www. subdomain as the primary address or URL for the website.

 ### Alternative ways to use a naked domain